hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 the cowin server periodically without user requiring to explicitly press the search button each time.
 This is currently setup to do the periodic search once every 10 minutes.
-However do note that this logic just updates the result shown on screen, and possibly notifies the user using mobile/desktop notification(experimental), the user needs to monitor the same (page and notification) and act on it as they see fit.
+However do note that this logic just updates the result shown on screen, and possibly notifies the user using local(desktop/mobile) notification(experimental).
+User needs to monitor the same (page and notification) and act on it as they see fit.
 Also this auto repeat logic may get paused by the browser, as noted previously.

    There is a NotifyMe button to toggle the experimental local notification logic.
 User will also have to explicitly grant permission for showing local notification, when the same is requested for by the logic, after user clicks start-notifyme.
-This may not work in many of the setups.
+This may not work in some of the setups - especially wrt mobiles/...

 From your local machine